|

 Lakes.
 The Roggerman's also originated in

-Germany and have been traced back to Ruegen
+Germany and have been traced back to Rüegen

-Island on the northern coast near Denmark.
+Island off the northern coast near Denmark.

 [Pictured are Ralph Raymond and Adeline

-"Addie" Roggerman, Mildred's parents.] |
+"Addie" (Getty) Roggerman, Mildred's parents.] |

 |